Did you leave the workforce to continue your education? If so, you may be asked about it during an interview.

 How you respond to this question will depend on whether continuing your education has a clear relationship to your target job.
 This can give you an excellent opportunity to elaborate on how your new knowledge makes you an ideal candidate, regardless of what field of study you have chosen to pursue.

-How to Respond When School is Related to the Job
+When School Is Related to the Job

-For example, if the job requires a lot of data analysis and you took courses in marketing analytics, you can highlight this.
+If the job requires a lot of data analysis and you took courses in marketing analytics, you can highlight this.
 Of course, you’ll still want to talk about your previous job, so you can mention how your previous position triggered your interest in pursuing marketing.
 You can also describe the various transferable skills you have, such as people skills, research and planning skills, and technical skills.

-How to Respond When School is Not Related to the Job
+When School is Not Related to the Job

 If you decided to go back to school for something that’s not related to the current job opening, you may need to be more creative when the interviewer asks you why you felt the need to study something unrelated (or indirectly related) to the job for which you’re applying.